zhengthomastang/2018AICity_TeamUW/README.md

 ## Announcement

-Sorry about the inconvenience, but the datasets for the AI City Challenge Workshop at CVPR 2018 is no longer available to the public.
-Instead, the 2019 CVPR AI City Challenge Workshop has just been launched.
+The datasets for the 2018 AI City Challenge is no longer available to the public.
+Instead, the 2019 AI City Challenge Workshop was launched as a workshop in CVPR 2019.
 This year they have a unique city-scale dataset for multi-camera vehicle tracking as well as image-based re-identification.
 They also have a new dataset for traffic anomaly detection.
 The scale of the dataset and the number of vehicles that are being used for evaluation are both unprecedented.

-To access the new datasets, each participant will need to download a data release form at the [AI City Challenge website](https://www.aicitychallenge.org/) and participate in the challenge.
-Please forward your inquiry to aicitychallenge2019@gmail.com for questions and comments.
+To access the new datasets, each participant will need to download a data release form at the [AI City Challenge website](https://www.aicitychallenge.org/).
+Please forward your inquiry to aicitychallenge2019@gmail.com for questions.

 ## Introduction